New NFL Divisions by Geography- Ringo's Suggestions

 Jacksonville

 This has Friday Night Lights written all over it with the Battle of Texas.
-Texans can drop everything and tune in too see who’s the top dog in the Lone Star State- Houston or Dallas?
+Texans can drop everything and tune in to see who’s the top dog in the Lone Star State- Houston or Dallas?
 Next door, New Orleans can develop a rivalry with both of their neighbors to the West.

 NFC West

-LA Rams
+L.A.
+Rams

-LA Chargers
+L.A.
+Chargers

 San Francisco